Coderrob/pinata-ipfs-scripts-for-nft-projects/README.md

 >_ npm install
 ```

 Some scripts require environment variables to connect with the [Pinata API](https://docs.pinata.cloud/).
-These environment variales are needed to download pinned files, or to upload files and folders.
+These environment variables are needed to download pinned files, or to upload files and folders.

 #### Environment Variables